agraef/midizap/README.md

 midizap *will* catch infinite recursion after a few iterations, so for educational purposes you can (and should) try the example above and see what happens.

-Thus macro translations are too limited to make for a Turing-complete programming language, but there's still a lot of fun to be had with them.
+So macro translations are too limited to make for a Turing-complete programming language, but there's still a lot of fun to be had with them.
 Here's another instructive example which spits out the individual bits of a controller value, using the approach that we discussed earlier in the context of nibble extraction.
 Input comes from `CC7` in the example, and bit #*i* of the controller value becomes `CC`*i* in the output, where *i* runs from 0 to 6.
 Note that each of these rules uses a successively smaller power of 2 as modulus and passes on the remainder to the next rule, while transposition is used to extract and output the topmost bit in the quotient.
 (You may want to run this example with debugging enabled to see what exactly is going on there.)

 ~~~
-# macro example: translate CC7 to individual bits CC0 ..
-CC6
 CC7[64]{0} $CC6 CC6'
 CC6[32]{0} $CC5 CC5'
 CC5[16]{0} $CC4 CC4'